 Felix Broede/Deutsche Grammophon

-He might be young, but Polish pianist Rafal Blechacz has a deep connection to the music of Frederic Chopin.
+Pianist Rafal Blechacz, at 24, has a strong feel for the music of Chopin.
 Felix Broede/Deutsche Grammophon

 During the 2005 Chopin Competition, the quiet 20-year-old pianist Rafal Blechacz promised himself that he wouldn't listen to the playing of a single other competitor.
 This way, he decided, he would preserve his "independence, freshness and peace of mind."
 It worked.